Precise-Pangolins/greenfield/README.md

 ## Description
 Hack Reactor NYC Project Greenfield comprises a complete redesign of a retail portal.
 The focus of the project was to produce an MVP in approximately a two week time frame.
 The main focus was the Item Detail page which for us comprised of three sections:
-  -Product Details/Overview
+  - Product Details/Overview
-  -Ratings & Reviews
+  - Ratings & Reviews
-  -Questions & Answers - High Priority
+  - Questions & Answers - High Priority

 ### The overview section contains the following modules:
 1. Image gallery